Illustration Major

 - Professional Development I

-- Studio Electives
+- Humanities and Studio Electives

 - Senior Studio